Chassis Cluster Dual Fabric Links

 Overview

-This example illustrates how to configure the fabric link with dual fabric links with different slots and ports on each node.
+This example explains how to configure the fabric link with dual fabric links with different slots and ports on each node.

-Make sure you physically connect the RTO-and-probes link to the RTO-and-probes link on the other node.
-Likewise, make sure you physically connect the data link to the data link on the other node.
+Ensure that the RTO-and-probes link on one node is physically connected to the RTO-and-probes link on the peer node.
+Likewise, ensure that the data link on one node is physically connected to the data link on the peer node.

 The node 0 RTO-and-probes link ge-2/1/9 to the node 1 RTO-and-probes link ge-11/0/0